bfbarry/CollabFinder/progress_doc.md

     - Where makeProject() fits in all this ()
     - How multidimensional objects can be stored in a database

+## Part IV: Database
+-`flask-SQLAlchemy` can be used by any database engine like MySQL

 ## Part V Crypto

 `$ pip install flask-login` <br>